AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

       \MarginPar{SDC does differently}

    Note: we do not make use of the old-time quantity here.
-In fact, we never allocate the s for the old-time in the Source_Type , so there is not wasted memory.
+In fact, we never allocate the FArrayBoxs for the old-time in the Source_Type StateData, so there is not wasted memory.

 -  : this holds the data for the nuclear reactions.
 It has NumSpec+2 components: the species